ahappypie/sol/README.md

 Sol aims to present basic configuration for a Kubernetes reference architecture, using cloud native tools to form the backbone of any new cluster.
 In short, **Sol is a platform**.

 ### Core Tools
-+ [etcd](https://etcd.io) - CoreOS etcd is a key value store, used to provide a backing store for Kubernetes clusters.
 + [WeaveNet](https://weave.works/oss/net) - WeaveNet (from WeaveWorks) is an overlay network that forms a mesh, in the case of Kubernetes, for the pod network.
 It supports multicast and can bypass the overlay on certain providers.
 + [Rook](https://rook.io) - Rook is a storage orchestrator built from the ground up for Kubernetes.
 It provisions the excellent [Ceph](https://ceph.com) block storage system, and has alpha support for additional cloud-native storage systems like [Minio](https://minio.io) (S3-compatible object storage) and [EdgeFS](https://edgefs.io) (geo-transparent storage), along with controllers for databases like [CockroachDB](https://cockroachlabs.com) and [Apache Cassandra](https://cassandra.apache.org) and even the ability to deploy a good, old-fashioned NFS.
 + [Istio](https://istio.io) - Built on Lyft's [Envoy](https://envoyproxy.io) proxy, Istio manages a series of tools to create a service mesh and manage ingress and egress in Kubernetes.
 Istio has first-class support for [GRPC](https://grpc.io) and also integrates with metrics and tracing tools.